Gamecocks tee off at 1:45 ET Wednesday afternoon.

 First-round play begins Friday at 8:30 a.m.

-In 2010 Blackmon took on the women's assistant coaching duties and has helped lead South Carolina to two NCAA Regional titles and an appearance in the NCAA Championship each year.
-In 2013-14 the Gamecocks' had one of their best seasons in school history, recording nine consecutive top-five finishes, including second place at both the SEC Championship and the NCAA East Regional.
+In 2010 Blackmon took on the women's assistant coaching duties and has since helped lead South Carolina to three NCAA Regional titles and an appearance in the NCAA Championship each year.
+In 2013-14 the Gamecocks had one of their best seasons in school history, recording nine consecutive top-five finishes, including second place at both the SEC Championship and the NCAA East Regional.
 They raised the standard again in 2014-15, earning the program's first-ever No. 1 ranking after capturing the inaugural ANNIKA Intercollegiate to open the season.
 The Gamecocks stayed in the top five all season before posting a second-straight SEC Championship runner-up result and a NCAA East Regional title to go along with a program-record 10 top-five finishes.

 As a head coach, Blackmon steered his teams to 23 straight trips to NCAA postseason, including all 12 seasons he coached the Gamecocks.
 At South Carolina, eight of his 12 NCAA Regional berths resulted in NCAA Championship appearances.
 South Carolina golf won nine team tournament titles in Blackmon's tenure, including the 2007 NCAA West Regional.
 The Gamecocks have spent a considerable amount of time in the national polls, including a No. 3 national ranking in 1999 and fourth in 2000.